Arthur T. Brown: Biography

-Brown was born in Tarkio, Missouri, and studied at Ohio State University, graduating in 1927.
+Brown was born in Tarkio, Missouri, and studied at the architecture program of Ohio State University, graduating in 1927.
 He worked at the Century of Progress exposition in Chicago in 1932 and 1933.
 Both a fine art painter and trained architect, Brown arrived in Tucson in 1936 and opened his own architectural firm by 1941.
 He was a member of the exclusive Tucson Palette and Brush Club and the Tucson Fine Arts Association.
 He is recognized as a "pioneer" in the development of passive solar heating and passive cooling.

 His buildings have only recently gained recognition.
 Many of his works have been lost including: Tucson General Hospital, Tucson Biltmore Motor Hotel and Tucson's Carnegie Free Library (Tucson Children's Museum) wall.
 His residential projects are scattered throughout Tucson's post World War II mid-century expansion district.

 Many of his buildings remain in Tucson including: the First Christian Church at 740 E. Speedway Boulevard, Faith Lutheran Church, 5th street.
 Delectables Restaurant on N 4th Avenue is also Brown's.
 It was built in 1945 for the Ingham and Ingham Harley-Davidson dealership.
 The changes made were primarily interior.
 He also designed the RON-Tel Hotel ("remain over-night" hotel for pilots) at Tucson International Airport, remodeled in 1976 as airport personnel offices, and a newly demolished (late 2016) airport restaurant, The Tower Grill, which showcased Brown's imaginative "folded plate" roofline.